zaproxy/zap-api-docs/source/includes/welcome.md

 <aside class="notice">
 ZAP requires API Key to perform specific actions via the REST API.
 The API key must be specified on all API 'actions' and some 'other' operations.
-The API key is used to prevent malicious sites from accessing the ZAP API.
+The API key is used to prevent malicious sites from accessing ZAP APIs.
 It is strongly recommended that you set a key unless you are using ZAP in a completely isolated environment.
 </aside>